 Was it the first time I found her playing with a pile of (unused, thank God) tampons on the bathroom floor as a toddler, gleefully twirling them around by their strings like little helicopters?
-Or maybe later, when we walked up to the cash register manned by a teenage boy at the local Target and I plunked down a package of overnight pads only to see his face bloom as red as the roses growing near our driveway?
-Or was it when a presidential candidate tried to shame a member of the news media for a condition that affects every woman in America?
+Or maybe later when we walked up to the cash register manned by a teenage boy at the local Target and I plunked down a package of overnight pads only to see his face bloom red.
+Or was it when a then-presidential candidate (now president) tried to shame a member of the news media for an experience that affects more than half the people on Earth?

 Oh, not the technical end of it — that's been pretty easy.
-Since she was old enough to ask "whatcha doin'?" when she spotted me in the bathroom with a tampon, I've been feeding her info on what they are (and pads too), and what it is that makes a woman bleed once a month.
-We've purchased — and read — several different books on puberty and a girl's changing body, and she knows that one day she too will have a menstrual cycle.
+Since she was old enough to ask, "What are you doing?" when she spotted me in the bathroom with a tampon, I've been feeding her info on what they are (and pads too) and what it is that makes a woman bleed once a month.
+We've purchased — and read — several different books on puberty and changing bodies, and she knows that one day she too will have a menstrual cycle.

 But what about the rest of it?
-All the things that make getting your period the true curse of womanhood?
-These are the things I haven't said to her yet, because I'm still figuring out how...
+All the things that make getting your period one of the many curses of having female reproductive parts?
+These are the things I haven't said to her yet because I'm still figuring out how.

-You shouldn't be.
+And you absolutely shouldn't feel ashamed.
 But boys — especially hormonal, uncomfortable, jerky teen boys — have a tendency to say really mean things about girls' changing bodies.
-Unfortunately, only a portion of said boys grow up to become the sort of mature, sensible guy who deserve to date you (should you be interested in members of the male persuasion, that is).
-Others may share an office with you, where they will take great glee in responding to simple requests that they replenish the copier paper tray if they empty it with cries of "Somebody's on the rag again," and great guffaws.
-Don't be afraid to report them — be it to your high school guidance counselor or your company's human resources department.
+Unfortunately, only a small number of said boys will grow up to become the sort of mature, sensible person who may deserve to date you should you be interested in that.
+Others may share an office with you, where they will take great glee in responding to simple requests that they replenish the copier paper tray when they empty it with cries of "Somebody's on the rag again."
+Don't be afraid to report them, be it to your high school guidance counselor or your company's human resources department.
 Harassment is harassment.
 And you don't have to take it.

 About 3 million women experience some form of PMS in the few days before their period — mood swings, bloating and a whole lot more.
 That's unpleasant in and of itself.
-But you could easily be one of the 3 to 8 percent of women who experience Premenstrual Dysphoric Disorder (PMDD), a "significant premenstrual mood disturbance," with often uncontrollable feelings of anger, depression, irritability and a whole lot more.
+But you could easily be one of the 3 to 8 percent of women who experience premenstrual dysphoric disorder, a "significant premenstrual mood disturbance" with often uncontrollable feelings of anger, depression, irritability and more.
 The worst part?
 The feeling of a total and complete inability to do anything about it.

 And you'll see personalized content just for you whenever you click the My Feed .